josevcm/nfc-laboratory/README.md

 ## Basic notions of the signals to be analyzed

-Normal NFC cards work on the 13.56 Mhz frequency, therefore the first step is receive this signal and demodulate to get the baseband ASK stream.
+Normal NFC cards work on the 13.56 Mhz frequency, therefore the first step is receive this signal and demodulate to get the baseband stream.
 For this purpose any SDR device capable of tuning this frequency can be used, i have the fantastic and cheap AirSpy Mini capable of tuning from 24Mhz to 1700Mhz. (https://airspy.com/airspy-mini/)

 However, it is not possible to tune 13.56Mhz with this receiver, instead I use the second harmonic at 27.12Mhz or third